apple/swift-metrics/README.md

 ### Swift Metrics Extras

-You may also be interestedin some "extras" modules which are collected in the [swift metrics extras](https://github.com/apple/swift-metrics-extras) repository.
+You may also be interestedin some "extras" modules which are collected in the [Swift Metrics Extras](https://github.com/apple/swift-metrics-extras) repository.

-Currently the repository includes: `SystemMetrics` allowing reporting of a node's CPU and memory metrics etc.

 ## Detailed design